LunarTides/Hearthstone.js/README.md

 This is a passion project that I am working on in my spare time.

-To run, open setup.bat, then s.bat.
+To run, open setup.bat, then run.bat.